 However, this does not mean that a club that may include the subject of esport can never be recognized as a non-profit organization.
 For example, Section 52 AO knows a total of 25 reasons for charitable status and the corresponding comments on the tax code and the law of associations, listing countless court decisions on numerous variants.

-For example, the promotion of youth and old people’s assistance could be a condition which, according to Point 4, would lead to a charity.
+Thus, under certain circumstances, the promotion of youth and elderly welfare could be a prerequisite that would lead to non-profit status under No. 4.
 But is this alternative relevant for esport clubs?

-Well, i would like to draw on my general contribution to this.
+Well, for this you should go back to my general contribution.
 In it I explained that the most important point in the evaluation of a charitable organization is the purpose of the association, which is also one of the most important points in the statutes of a club.

 In order to be able to benefit from the promotion of young people, at least three points must be taken into account.